nmenant/iControl_LX_Lab/module5/module5.rst

   Lab 4 - Uninstalling your package

-Lab 1
+Lab 1 - Prepare the files for iControlLX package creation

 On your iWorkflow platform, execute:

 `mkdir -p /var/config/rest/iapps/HelloWorld/nodejs/`

+Copy your javascript `hello_world.js` file into this directory.

-Lab 2 - build the package
+Lab 2 - Build the package

+The minimum requirement to build an iControlLX package is the `appName`, which must match that of the package directory created in the previous step.

 ```
 POST /mgmt/shared/iapp/build-package